ShivaniGarrepalli/shivanigarrepalli/README.md

 ## 🚀 About Me

 I'm Pilli Karthik, an AI Engineer and Full Stack Developer passionate about building intelligent, functional, and impactful solutions.
-My expertise spans AI, machine learning, and full-stack development, where I aim to create scalable applications that solve real-world problems.
+My expertise spans AI, machine learning, and full-stack development, where I aim to create scalable applications that solve real-world problems in my.

 - 🎓 Pursuing BTech in Computer Science and Engineering (IoT) at HITAM College, Hyderabad, India
 - 💡 Specializing in AI, machine learning, deep learning, cloud-native development, and API integrations